 We all know about some famous centralized exchanges such as these:

-No doubt that since the beginning centralized exchanges made cryptocurrencies like Bitcoin, Ethereum etc accessible to the masses around the world.
-I also acknowledge the fact that they did a very good job in providing the much needed push and liquidity to crypto markets.
+No doubt that since the beginning, centralized exchanges have made cryptocurrencies like Bitcoin, Ethereum, etc, accessible to the masses around the world.
+I also acknowledge that they did a very good job of providing the much-needed push and liquidity to crypto markets.

 But they also had their fair share of criticisms and failures.
-Some of which were:
+Some of these were:

-- Exchange hacks: More than 30 cryptocurrency exchange hacks in last 9 years with some of them as big as Mt.Gox, BitGrail, Coincheck etc.
+- Exchange hacks: More than 30 cryptocurrency exchange hacks in the last 9 years, with some of them as big as Mt.Gox, BitGrail, Coincheck, FTX, etc.